United States in the Korean War: Battle of Inchon (10–19 September 1950)

 Although MacArthur clearly stated that the Battle of Incheon was a 5000 to 1 gamble, it was an important military move to make.
 Incheon is 25 miles from Seoul on the coast and only once during September is the water even deep enough to allow the 29 foot draft of American LSTs.
 It was a defenders' best place to allow troops into Korea, and to push the invaders back.
 On September 15 the 1st Marine Division landed at the port city, taking the defending North Koreans completely by surprise, and by the end of the night over a third of Incheon was taken back.

 Impact

+Economy

+The United States supplied significant financial aid to the South Korea, but the Rhee administration repeatedly requested additional funds to expand the military.
+These demands were deemed excessive and led the U.S to impose limits on the budget.
+Despite having fewer capital resources Rhee continued to prioritize expansion of the armed forces.
+The regime borrowed heavily from the South Korean central bank and printed more money, ignoring U.S warnings against doing so.
+This directly contributed to rising inflation within the country and increased the prices of raw materials.
+Although Rhee’s decisions were considered harmful to the economy by the U.S officials, they still felt compelled to support his administration and accept his controversial choices in exchange for suppressing communism.

 News coverage

 During the Korean War, news was reported on though it was subjected to a degree of censorship but not controlled by the military similar to the Vietnam War.
 The press had a more sour relationship with the military compared to the relationship it had during World War II where they obliged with the requests of the military.